nestjs/docs.nestjs.com/content/microservices/grpc.md

 }
 ```
 For the stream call it is `grpc.ServerDuplexStream` object type will be passed down to the method.
-This stream type extending standard Node Duplex stream, so having very similar interface to interact.
+This stream type extending standard Node Duplex stream, so it is having a very similar interface to interact with.